 Chronic kidney disease represents (CKD) a major global cause of morbidity and mortality.
 Its prevalence increased with the increased prevalence of hypertension and diabetes mellitus.
 CKD is associated with a wide range of metabolic disturbance including hypocalcemia and hyperphosphatemia which are usually associated with high activity of serum alkaline phosphatase (ALP).
-These disturbances requires careful assessment and proper management as they are predictors of poor prognosis.
+These disturbances require careful assessment and proper management as they are predictors of poor prognosis.
 Unfortunately, in many instances, the correction of these disturbances is relatively difficult.
-The current study aims to evaluate serum level of calcium, phosphorus and ALP in a group of patients with CKD on hemodialysis.
+The current study aims to evaluate the serum levels of calcium, phosphorus, and ALP in a group of patients with CKD on hemodialysis.
+A total number of 160 patients with CKD on regular hemodialysis have been enrolled in the current study irrespective of the underlying cause of their CKD.
+These patients used to attend a hemodialysis center in Baghdad on a regular basis, usually twice weekly from the 13th of January to the 21st of February 2019.
+All participants were assessed for serum calcium, phosphorus, and ALP in addition to their routine laboratory tests.
+The results were statistically evaluated using SPSS software version 23.
+The results reflect the relative difficulty in controlling these metabolic disturbances.
+Hyperphosphatemia has been detected in 66% of participants, hypocalcemia in 41%, while 35% of participants have shown elevated serum ALP.
+Furthermore, most participants have more than a single disturbance where the combined hypocalcemia and hypophosphatemia represent the major form of combined disturbance (35%).
+Despite the progression in modalities of treatment of CKD, including hemodialysis, the correction of its associated metabolic disturbances remains a challenge especially hyperphosphatemia and to lesser extent hypocalcemia.